 Born in Anchorage, Kim spent the first 18 years of her life in the remote Alaska village of King Salmon – located in the Bristol Bay Region.
 While attending Bristol Bay High School, she had the opportunity to travel to many Alaska villages through the school’s sports and activities programs.
 Kim found each small community, from tiny South Naknek to bustling Anchorage filled with extraordinary people who had a profound connection to the land and each other.

 After graduating from a class of 18 in 1995, Kim entered the University of Southern California.
 While earning a degree in psychology, she took a basic art class where she was introduced to charcoal sketching.
-Kim found charcoals to be a very challenging and fun medium and they peaked her interest.
+Kim found charcoals to be a very challenging and fun medium and they piqued her interest.

 Kim released her first children's book in May of 2012 ‘Raven’s Friends: Alaska Animals Far and Wide’ and her second volume of the same series, ‘Raven’s Friends: Tails Along Alaska’s Trails’ became available June of 2013.

-Recently Kim has begun creating custom pet portraits to the delight of many happy customers, using watercolor and masking fluid to create unique and fun pieces.
+Kim's favorite kind of art is creating custom pet portraits to the delight of many happy customers, using watercolor and masking fluid to create unique and fun pieces.

 Thanks for stopping by and be sure to check out Kim's current work in the